changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/exercises.md

 function between the same vector spaces.

 As stated before, this is very similar to base-n notation for numerals, where different bases will give rise to different numerals for the same number.
+Technically the numeral `416` is ambiguous.
+Is this numeral given in base-10 or e.g. in octal or hexadecimal?
+What number `416` corresponds to will change based on the answer.

-And again, much like how base-10 is the usual assumed base for a numeral if no additional clarification is provided, if we are working with a function $f :
+However, in most circumstances, we assume that a given numeral is in base-10 because it is so common.
+Likewise, if we are working with a function $f :
 R^n \to R^m$ and no additional clarification is provided, we generally assume that the bases for $R^n$ and $R^m$ are their respective standard bases, i.e. the basis vectors $(1, 0, 0, \ldots), (0, 1, 0, \ldots), (0, 0, 1, \ldots), \ldots$.

+However, if you ever want clarification, it is always a sensible question to ask "what bases are a matrix defined with respect to" and "is the basis of the domain equal to the basis of the range?"